Zohair-coder/drexel-scraper/README.md

 ###### Authenticate manually

 You will authenticate the scraper manually as if you were logging into Drexel One, using a one-time code either from an authenticator app or that is texted to you.
-After setting your Drexel username and password, run the scraper as expained above, and you will be prompted for your verification code.
+After setting the `DREXEL_USERNAME` and `DREXEL_PASSWORD` environment variables, run the scraper as explained [above](#Usage), and you will be prompted for your verification code.

 ###### Authenticate using a secret key